venkatseemakurthi2020/AIAUTOJIRA/README.md

     "useCase": "As an online customer, I want to manage my subscriptions, so that I can easily pause, resume, or cancel them without contacting support."
 }
 You should get a JSON response containing the generated user stories and tasks.
 You can also visit http://localhost:8080/api/stories to see all saved stories.

+If you're looking for a more structured representation of the Angular frontend, as you would find in a typical Angular CLI project, I can break down the code into the individual files (e.g., .ts for logic, .html for templates, .css for styles).

+This would involve generating the content for files like:

+src/app/app.module.ts

+src/app/app.component.ts

+src/app/app.component.html

+src/app/services/story.service.ts

+src/app/user-story-generator/user-story-generator.component.ts

+src/app/user-story-generator/user-story-generator.component.html

+src/styles.css (for global styles, including the icon SVGs)